 Filipino domestic helpers / housekeepers will soon be able to work in Japan.
 Salary is around 1500 US dollars or PHP 66,000 per month, which is equivalent to minimum wage in the said country.

-Japan will be building an economic zone thus needing a housekeepers / domestic helpers to take care of the employer’s household.
+Japan will be building an economic zone thus needing housekeepers / domestic helpers to take care of the employer’s household.
 DH or maid job scope includes gardening, house cleaning, bed fixing, basic house repair, and other household chores.
-The chosen helpers need not stay at their employers house.
+The chosen helpers need not stay at their employer’s house.

-Japan is currently employing Filipino factory workers, hotel and restaurant staffs, medical (nurses), and health care related jobs.
+Japan is currently employing Filipinos as factory workers, hotel and restaurant staff, medical (nurses), and health care related jobs.
 But after the agreement between the Philippines and Japan is finalized, the latter will be employing Filipino domestic helpers to work on their country.

 Update as of April 21, 2016.
 Watch the Video below from TV Patrol:

 Based on the news report of TV Patrol on April 21,2016.
 The guidelines for the “Pilot Testing” are currently being fixed.
 Initially, there will be 50 to 100 domestic helpers that will be sent to Kanagawa Prefecture in Japan for the said Pilot Testing.
 According to POEA Administrator Sir Hans Cacdac, he sees this as another opportunity for Filipino workers to wok overseas.

 The Philippine Overseas Employment Agency has reminded OFWs to apply only to accredited manpower agencies and verify through the POEA’s official website if the latter has available job orders for their offered job openings.